Skip to content

 The Best Weekend Getaways To Escape The Hustle and Bustle of Atlanta

-Written by Emily Rubin and Trisha Pintavorn
+Written by Emily Rubin, Lexi Sullivan, and Trisha Pintavorn

 Every now and again, we all need a quick weekend escape from the hustle and bustle of Atlanta.
 Whether you’re looking to seek refuge in the mountains or at the beach, check out these nearby getaways for an easy vacation and some great food!